-Recognizing the time value of money, we can set up an equation of value for a payment or set of payments that corresponds to a particular point in time.
+An equation of value equates the time value of a payment or set of payments with another payment or set of payments, where all of the payments are valued at a particular point in time.
 For example, suppose that \$100 deposited in a bank account now will grow to \$103 at the end of one year.
 In that case, an equation of value for time 0 would tell us that the present value today of the \$103 is \$100: